Specific Objectives

 Image From EcoleBooks.com

-The line x = 3 satisfy the inequality , the points on the left of the line satisfy the inequality.
+The line x = 3 satisfies the inequality; the points on the left of the line satisfy the inequality.

-We don’t need the points to the right hence we shade it
+We do not need the points to the right; hence, we shade that region.

 Note:

-The line is continues because it forms part of the region e.g it starts at 3.for inequalities the line must be continuous
+The line is continuous because it forms part of the region, e.g., it starts at 3.
+For inequalities, the boundary line must be continuous if the inequality includes equality (≤ or ≥).

 Image From EcoleBooks.com